People

 Angela Phillips

-After spending two years in the lab as a Post-Doctoral Fellow, Angela is now the Director of Digital Clinical Content at Advanced Recovery Systems LLC.
+After spending two years in the lab as a Post-Doctoral Fellow and helping with the original SAINT study, Angela worked as the Director of Digital Clinical Content at Advanced Recovery Systems LLC, and is now the Neuromodulation Division Director at UCLA.

 Claudia Tischler